serafm/odoo/README.md

 connection to the server by developing a dedicated class.
 Subsequently, I implemented a separate class to handle the connection to the database.
 Finally, I created a class specifically designed to fetch the required data.

-**To ensure the effectiveness of my solution, I thoroughly tested my script using a demo Odoo instance.
-By leveraging the runbot tool provided by Odoo for testing purposes, I was able to validate the functionality and reliability of my code.
-By following this approach, I was able to effectively address the task's requirements.**

 ####  Challenges
 I successfully developed the necessary classes and functions